Tag-UCSD/Image-Analyzer-demo/integration/audits/phase_4_audit.md

 **General self-critique:**
 - What doesn't work perfectly?
-  - Redis-backed test is skipped without redis-py installed.
+  - Redis-backed test requires redis-py; tests assume `.venv` dependency is available.
 - What shortcuts did I take?
   - Avoided wiring shared auth/event bus into module backends to prevent container import issues.
 - What would I do differently?